RitchieLab/Gene-level-statistical-colocalization/README.md

 ```

 #### GCTA steps
-* We use the --cojo-slct option to perform model selection and get a list of independently associated testable SNPs (p-value < chosen threshold).
+* We use the --cojo-cond option to perform model selection and get a list of independently associated testable SNPs (p-value < chosen threshold).
 * In our example dataset, we use 1000 genome EUR (chromosome 1) as reference dataset to calculate pairwise LD.